Geeklog-Plugins/dokuwiki/README.md

 ### INSTALLATION

 The DokuWiki Integration Plugin uses the Geeklog automated plugin installer.
 Simply upload the distribution using the Geeklog plugin installer located in the **Plugin Administration** page.

+Once you have the files loaded onto your web server, you will need to rename or copy the following .dist files to their corresponding .php file:

+- public_html/conf/acl.auth.php.dist to acl.auth.php
+- public_html/conf/local.php.dist to local.php

+Once you have renamed the distribution files (new installs only, upgrades do not need to copy these files), you can now tell Geeklog to install the plugin.
+Go to the Plugin Administration screen and select the install icon from the plugin list.

 ### Upgrading DokuWiki